 I learned a 19.3% DEXA is equivalent to a 16.22% caliper.
 Now we are talking.
-Also, my body fat puts me into the 10th percentile.
+Also, my body fat puts me in the 10th percentile.
 That makes more sense.
 I’ve been away from the coasts.
 I know how fat this country can get.
 I’m looking at you, New Orleans.
 This dataset doesn’t break it down by age.
 Just male and female.

 Getting past the numbers, I suspect I lost more muscle than I expected when I dieted down.
-As much as I love my potatoes, I’m now wondering if I should have switched over to higher protein sooner in my diet?
+As much as I love my potatoes, I’m now wondering if I should have switched over to higher protein sooner in my diet.
 If you have a lot of weight to lose, load up on potatoes.
-But if P-Ratio theory is valid, and I suspect it is, one needs to increase the protein to defend against muscle loss as the remaining pounds come off.
+But if the P-Ratio theory is valid, and I suspect it is, one needs to increase the protein to defend against muscle loss as the remaining pounds come off.

 How many pounds out do you make that shift?
 I don’t know.
-Probably a safe approach for potato hackers is to cycle in high protein meals outside their potato loading.
+Probably a safe approach for potato hackers is to cycle in high-protein meals outside their potato loading.

 The DEXA scan shows what I suspected.
 My right leg now has 2 more pounds of lean mass over my left leg.
 Even though my left knee is 85% better, the damage of not working that leg enough (and working the right leg more) for years was captured in the scan.